mtconnect/standard_doc_generator/markdown_documentation/interfaces/interfaces.md

 The initial condition of both the {{term(request)}} and {{term(response)}} states on both pieces of equipment is `READY`.
 The dotted lines indicate the on-going communications that occur to monitor the progress of the interactions between the pieces of equipment.

-The interaction between the pieces of equipment as illustrated in {{fig(Request and Response Overview)}} progresses through the sequence listed below.
+The interaction between the pieces of equipment as illustrated in {{figure(Request and Response Overview)}} progresses through the sequence listed below.

 * The {{term(request)}} transitions from `READY` to `ACTIVE` signaling that a service is needed.